SMOOTHING THE WAY TO SUSTAINABILITY AND FUEL EFFICIENCY WITH OMNICOMM TECNOLOGY

 It soon became apparent that one company stood out from the rest: Omnicomm.
 The reliability and extremely high accuracy levels of Omnicomm’s fuel sensors and fuel management solution gave SBI valuable, usable, accurate data around-the-clock.
 Even more impressively, Omnicomm’s integrated fuel-level sensor and online software system generated average savings of 26% of fuel consumption for the 10 vehicles involved in the trial.

 With this level of performance and results like these, it wasn’t long before SBI approved the roll-out of Omnicomm technology on more vehicles and machines across a range of projects in the Kenya Branch.

-Today, SBI has Omnicomm’s fuel-level sensors (700 and 1000mm), Omnicomm Profi and Optim terminals and Omnicomm Online running in over 200 vehicles and 10 filling stations in Kenya – with more in the pipeline.
+Today, SBI has Omnicomm’s fuel-level sensors (700 and 1000mm), Omnicomm Profi and Optim GPS Trackers and Omnicomm Online running in over 200 vehicles and 10 filling stations in Kenya – with more in the pipeline.
 SBI is considering extending the project to its other branches, too.
 In addition to reducing fuel costs, the Omnicomm solution has also become an indispensable management tool for SBI project managers and engineers who rely on it to live track units, identify unscheduled route changes and reassign units to further optimize overall efficiencies.